Posts tagged ·

 Or purchase a print from Fine Art America.com.

 Years ago I celebrated a new job by purchasing a jewelry box I had coveted for several years.
 I love oriental furniture with it’s brass hinges and inset jade and soapstone.
-I find a whole room full of such furniture much too heavy.
+But I find a whole room full of such furniture much too heavy.
 But the jewelry box was everything I loved about the furniture in miniature.
 And despite it’s exoticness, it looks perfectly at home on my plain pine dressers.
 And it has the added advantage of actually looking better half open with the jewelry hanging out than it does closed.

 It took me some time to compose a picture with my jewelry box at the center.
 The problem is that the box’s shape is really just that, a vertical rectangular box.
 Compositions with the complete box were brought to a complete and boring full stop by the edge of the box.
 In the end, I subordinated the box to the tulips and cropped it along one edge.
 The dark open door of the box makes a beautiful foil for the bright tulips.